Screening for Choice Sets: Model

 \paragraph{Eliciting Production Technologies} In this example, we highlight that the subsequent interaction between the principal and the agent, after the agent reports his set of available technologies, can be sophisticated.
 Consider the application where the board of a company (the principal) is contracting with a CEO (the agent).
 A business strategy $(G,c)$ consists of a distribution $G\in \Delta \reals$ over the company's profit and the cost of the agent.
 The company has an initial set of business strategies $\mathcal{G}_0$, from which the agent can privately choose.
 The principal can use a non-negative wage scheme $w(\cdot): \reals \to \reals^+$ to provide incentives for the agent.
 Thus, the principal's default choice set is

 The agent may have some other business strategies, but unlocking them requires the principal's permission or even additional investment.
-A technology $\tech$ corresponds to a set of business strategy $\mathcal{G}_t$, which may not necessarily be a singleton.
-For example, it is possible that a technology simultaneously introduces a productive business strategy and a shirking business strategy and they can not be separated.
+A technology $\tech$ corresponds to a set of business strategies $\mathcal{G}_t$, which may not necessarily be a singleton.
+For example, it is possible that a technology simultaneously introduces a productive business strategy and a shirking business strategy, and they cannot be separated.